bcarlsenca/SNOMED-DB-Load-Scripts/src/test/resources/README-announcements.txt

 ----

-Is it March already?!
-Announcing #SNOMEDCT DB load and transitive closure scripts for the 20230301 United States Edition!
+Is it July already?!
+Announcing #SNOMEDCT DB load and transitive closure scripts for the 20230701 International Edition!
 Out-of-the-box support for #Postgres, #Oracle, #MySQL, and #MariaDB.
 See https://westcoastinformatics.com/products/db-load-scripts  #MakingTerminologyEasy #MakingSnomedEasy #snomedct

 This freely available solution enables one to load their #SQL database with the latest editions of #SNOMED.